DrW3b/ProcessHollowing/README.md

-# Hollow Console Application
+# Process Hollowing

 This  console application demonstrates the technique of "Process Hollowing" using C#.
 Process Hollowing involves creating a new process and replacing its legitimate code with malicious shellcode.
 The shellcode executed by the process is responsible for performing unauthorized activities.

 ## Prerequisites